Marseille, France

 When we asked people what advice they would give someone preparing to move to Marseille, they said:

 "Marseille is the second largest city in France and is known for its diverse culture and rich history.
 Before moving to Marseille, expats should know that the city has a Mediterranean climate with hot summers and mild winters.
 The cost of living in Marseille is generally lower than in Paris, but still higher than in many other countries.
 Expats should be aware that while many people in Marseille speak English, it is highly recommended to learn French to fully integrate into the local culture and society.
 Marseille is a port city with a strong maritime tradition, so seafood is a staple in the local cuisine.
 The city is known for its vibrant arts scene, with numerous museums, galleries, and theaters.
 Public transportation in Marseille is extensive and reliable, including buses, trams, and a metro system.
 Marseille has a reputation for being a bit rough around the edges, with higher crime rates than some other French cities, so expats should take precautions to ensure their safety.
 Healthcare in France is of a high standard, and expats living in Marseille will have access to excellent medical facilities.
 Marseille is home to a diverse population, with many immigrants from North Africa and other parts of the Mediterranean, which contributes to the city's multicultural atmosphere.
 The city is also home to several universities and higher education institutions, making it a vibrant place for students and academics.
 Expats should also be aware that Marseille is a city of neighborhoods, each with its own distinct character and atmosphere.
-Finally, expats moving to Marseille should be prepared for the Mistral, a strong, cold wind that blows through the city, particularly in the winter and spring," commented one expat who made the move to Marseille.
+Finally, expats moving to Marseille should be prepared for the Mistral, a strong, cold wind that blows through the city, particularly in the winter and spring," remarked one expat living in Marseille, France.

 How do I find a place to live in Marseille?